eddmann/eddmann.github.io/_posts/2015/2015-10-01-peano-numbers-and-arithmetic-in-javascript.md

 const div = (a, b) => (isZero(a) ? zero() : succ(div(sub(a, b), b)));
 ```

-Looking at the definitions above you can see how we have been able to represent these operations using recursion and the functions defined before hand.
+Looking at the definitions above, you can see how we have been able to represent these operations using recursion and the functions defined beforehand.

 ## Logic

-We are also able to as easily represent logical operations which return the host languages boolean value type.
+We are also able to represent logical operations just as easily, which return the host language's boolean value type.

 ```js
 const equal = (a, b) =>